In Flight (Barenaked Ladies album): Release and promotion

-The album was released in multiple formats, including CD, vinyl, cassette, and digital download.
-A deluxe edition featuring additional tracks was made available on streaming platforms.
-To promote In Flight, Barenaked Ladies announced a UK tour for April 2024, followed by a North American tour spanning from May to November 2024, with support from Toad the Wet Sprocket.
+The album was released in physical and digital formats, including CD, vinyl, cassette, and streaming platforms.
+A deluxe edition with additional tracks was later made available digitally.

+To support the release, the band announced a tour of the United Kingdom in April 2024, followed by a North American tour running from May through November 2024, with Toad the Wet Sprocket as a supporting act.